rexxars/mock-private-registry/README.md

 Basically, call the module to spin up a server, and specify whatever you want to use as the valid authorization token.
 Second argument is a callback, which provides access to the server that is listening.
 This allows you to call `close()` on it when you're done.

+## Promise API

+There is an alternative promise API available if you require `mock-private-registry/promise`.
+Usage is the same except there is no callback.
+Instead, the function will return a promise.

 ## Exposed endpoints

 * `/@mockscope%2Ffoobar` - Provides a mock registry response for the fictional `@mockscope/foobar` module.